With September comes

 'To Selena, With Love' by Chris Perez

-One of the most compelling and adored superstars in Latin music history, Selena was nothing short of a phenomenon who shared all of herself with her millions of devoted fans.
+most compelling and adored superstars in Latin music history, Selena was nothing short of a phenomenon who shared all of herself with her millions of devoted fans.
 Her tragic murder, at the young age of 23, stripped the world of her talent, her tightly knit family of their beloved angel, and her husband, Chris Perez, of the greatest love he had ever known.
 Here, for the first time, Chris opens up about their unbreakable friendship, forbidden relationship, and blossoming marriage, which were cut short by Selena’s unforgivable death.
+Click here to buy.

 'American Chica: Two Worlds, One Childhood' by Marie Arana